blabla1337/skf-flask/skf/markdown/code_examples/django/30-code_example--Audit_logs--.md

      - Loggers : is configured to have log level.
 Different log levels are DEBUG, INFO, WARNING, ERROR, CRITICAL.
 Each message that is written to the logger is a Log Record.
-     - Handlers : It describes particular logging behaviour such as writing message on the screen, a file or to network socket.
+     - Handlers : It describes particular logging behavior such as writing message on the screen, a file or to network socket.
      - Filters : We can place an additional criteria for logging process.
      - Formatters : Formatters describe the exact format of that text.